 One of the most protected beaches in the world because there is a reef that runs alongside the entire beach.
 The waters are very calm here which makes it great for snorkeling and other water activities.
 There is plenty of shade too!

-By far our favorite on Kauai, this place is such a stunner.
+By far our favorite beach on Kauai, Tunnels Beach is such a stunner.
 It’s one of the best diving as well as snorkeling spots in the world and is known for its enormous coral reefs and beautiful tropical fish.
-There is limited parking here and you can find some on some of the street turn-outs leading up to the beach.
-Make sure to read all the signs so you don’t park in a restricted area.
+There is limited parking here and you can find some on certain street turn-outs leading up to the beach.
+But, make sure to read all the signs so you don’t park in a restricted area.

 Polihale Beach and State Park is located in West Kauai and is the longest beach in Kauai coming in at 17 miles long.
 It’s known for it’s glistening white sand and dunes.